Introduction

 The Terminology Server supports various integration approaches, allowing systems to incorporate the latest terminology content and create internal system representations.
 It also facilitates vendor-specific functions to find system-specific representations of the terminology if needed.
 By externalizing terminology through APIs, the Terminology Server ensures consistency in how terminology is accessed across different systems and vendors.
 This approach benefits both large systems and smaller vendors, promoting standardized data usage and interoperability.

-System to System Access
+System Access

 Developers and system administrators can choose to communicate to the new terminology server using an automated script or software application.
-A system-to-system account is required for making system calls to Infoway’s Terminology Server.
-The system to system account requisition process provides the steps for this access.
+A system account is required for making API calls to Infoway’s Terminology Server.
+The system account requisition process provides the steps for this access.
 This process involves submitting a request form in order to receive system credentials specific to your project or organization.
 These credentials will be exchanged for an authorization token which will allow your system to communicate with the Terminology Server without any personal username and password.
 The credentials should be kept safe and private, similar to any username and password.

 Some examples of where these system API calls would be required are: